Comet Line: Creation

-In July 1941, De Jongh and Deppé, assisted by the de Greefs, attempted their first crossing of the Spanish border with 10 Belgian men and a Belgian secret agent named Frederique Dupuich.
+In July 1941, De Jongh and Deppé, assisted by the de Greefs, attempted their first crossing of the Spanish border with 10 Belgian men and a Belgian female secret agent named Frederique Dupuich.
 After they crossed the border, de Jongh and Deppé left their charges to fend for themselves and returned to Belgium.
 The Belgians were arrested by Spanish police and three Belgian soldiers among them were turned over to the Germans in France.
 The others were jailed briefly and fined.
 From this experience, de Jongh and Deppé realized that they must accompany their charges secretly all the way to the British Consulate in Bilbao and obtain British assistance.

 In August, Deppé and de Jongh escorted another group of people, de Jongh taking a longer, more rural, and safer route with three men, including Private James Cromar of the Gordon Highlanders, 51st (Highland) Division and Deppé taking a shorter, more dangerous route with six men.
 An informer betrayed Deppé and he and his group were arrested by the Germans.
 Deppé was imprisoned for the remainder of the war.
-De Jongh arrived safely at the de Greef's house and crossed into Spain with a Basque smuggler as a guide.
-De Jongh and her three charges, including a British airman, arrived at the British Consulate in Bilbao.
+De Jongh arrived safely at the de Greefs' house and crossed into Spain with a Basque smuggler as a guide.
+De Jongh and her three charges arrived at the British Consulate in Bilbao.
 She persuaded the British government to pay the Comet Line's expenses for transporting Allied soldiers and airmen from Belgium to Spain but declined all other assistance and guidance offered by the British.
 MI9 (British Military Intelligence Section 9), under the control of the ex-infantry Major Norman Crockatt and Lieutenant James Langley, who had been repatriated after losing his left arm in the rearguard at Dunkirk in 1940, approved financial assistance for the Comet Line.